 After, approximately 3 hours of adrenaline riding through these winding mountain roads and local villages, you will finally reach the bottom of the mountain.
 If you are nervous about all this, don’t worry.
 You can go as slow as you like.
 Keep in mind that feeling comfortable is part of the fun.
 Besides, a backup van travels behind you in case of any problems, or if you get tired or wish to stop.

 After cycling and burning all those calories, you will stop to have a well-deserved lunch in the town of Santa Maria.
-After lunch, you have to make a choice between a walk through the picturesque town of Santa Maria or go white water rafting.
-The rafting is an optional extra offered by some tour operators.
+After lunch, you have to make a choice between a hike through the picturesque town of Santa Maria or go white water rafting.
+The rafting is an optional extra offered by some Machu Picchu excursions.

 After all the fun on day 1 and after a hearty breakfast, the real trekking begins on day 2.
 This day is a relatively hard trekking day in terms of distance (15 km approximately).
 Most travelers consider it the hardest but most rewarding day.

 We think that adrenaline seekers will enjoy this day a lot!
 This day begins with a morning full of zip lining.
-The zip lining is an optional extra on tour packages.
+The zip lining is an optional extra on a Machu Picchu luxury tour.
 So, check it when booking your tour.
 Keep in mind that the highest zip is 150 meters above the ground.
 For those opting not to zip line, you can choose a 3-hour hike along Inca paths.

-Whether you walk or do the zip line, everybody regroups at Hydroelectric before continuing the trek together to the town of Aguas Calientes, the tourist town at the foot of Machu Picchu.
+Whether you walk or do the zip line, everybody regroups at Hydroelectric before continuing the trek together to the town of Aguas Calientes.
+Aguas Calientes is the tourist town at the foot of Machu Picchu site.
 It is about a 3-hour trek along the railway lines at the side of the river.
 Be aware of these train tracks are still in use so if you hear a train coming, run!